 The products are all digital and they are audiobooks that come each with a PDF e-book.
 All audiobooks are narrated by myself and can be fully streamed from Audiomack.
-The PDF documents are stored on EDocr and are equally fully accessible but can be downloaded, together with the audio files, only after purchase.
+The PDF documents are stored on EDocr and are equally fully accessible and can be downloaded, together with the audio files, after purchase.

 I hope that my media products meet your expectations for excellent support in the domain of selfhelp products online!

 The Warrior-Scientist as part of the Series ‘The Shamanic Quest’ represents a closer look at the figure of the Shaman, who is not only a healer and a sage in all tribal shamanic cultures, but also a trusted communicator with the sacred, invisible realms inhabited by spirits, and last not least a healer.